International Research Scholars

 Applicants should allow at least three months for processing of all documents.
 Once your proposal has been reviewed and accepted by the department, you will be sent a formal letter of invitation, a DS 2019 for you and your dependent family members planning on accompanying you, and general orientation information.
 You will use these documents to apply for a J-1 Scholar visa at the US Embassy or US Consulate closest to you.

-If you have any questions, please contact Ms. Tracey Culbertson in the Office of Global Education at email@example.com.
+If you have any questions, please contact Ms. Tracey Culbertson in the International Programs and Global Engagement office at firstname.lastname@example.org.